We dare you to visit these haunting Southwest Michigan locations | Southwestern Michigan Tourist Council

 The crisp autumn air isn’t the only thing giving us goosebumps this October.
 With cobwebs hanging across front porches and skeletons scattered in yards, you may find yourself getting into the spooky spirit.
 Before you pull out your favorite scary books, head to the haunted house or watch an exorcism movie, have you ever searched for ghosts in Southwest Michigan?

 We have a few chilling stories of our own here.
-Ghostly girls in white dresses, lake monsters and a phantom skater; some say they’re only legends and lore — others insist they have seen these figures themselves.
+Ghostly girls in white dresses, lake monsters and a phantom skater; some say they’re only legends and lore — but others insist they have seen the figures themselves.
 Who is right?
-We’ll leave that decision up to you as you read these eerie Southwest Michigan ghost stories and, if you dare, drive by where they haunt to find the ghosts themselves.
+We’ll leave that decision up to you as you read these eerie ghost stories and, if you dare, drive by the haunted places near Southwest Michigan yourself.

 The house on Morton Hill in Benton Harbor may be a museum today, but four generations of the Morton family lived there from the time it was built to 1936.
 Denise Tackett, executive director of the museum, has learned to announce herself when entering the 1849 building.
 Even when no one is there.